Clocking in and out: a Guide to Time Clocks

-A company can choose from a wide variety of time clocks to suit its HR needs, tracking an employee’s time in and out on the job.
+A company can choose from a wide variety of employee time clocks to suit its HR needs to help track their employees clocking in and out on the job.
 Standard punch clocks are inexpensive but are often, open to fraud and error, enabling workers to punch in and out for each other, and leading to input errors with manually collected cards.

 Networked systems using time and attendance tracking software can integrate with employee time and attendance terminals, and automatically send employee work attendance information to payroll, making the process faster and more accurate, and lowering administrative costs.

 Modern time clocks are also rugged and durable, able to withstand virtually any type of work environment.
 Since they are cloud hosted, longevity is never in question and maintenance is much easier than with the time clocks of old.

 The networked and centralized system can also provide valuable intelligence to an HR manager.
 For example, a pattern of absenteeism and late arrivals revealed in employee stats can lead to warnings and perhaps a check to see if there are personal issues that can be addressed through informal or professional help.